Flux-Floquet instability in fluctuating superconductors: Discussion

 In regards to the physics of the pseudogap phase, the phenomena uncovered in this paper crucially depend on the existence of local pairing correlations.
 While evidence for such correlations has been reported up to a temperature of $180 \, \rm K$ \cite{dubroka2011evidence,TajimaPRL}, the same cannot be stated up to $T^* \approx 300-400\, \rm K$.
 If our interpretation is correct, the magnetic field response observed in experiments\cite{Sebastian24} would represent the first evidence of local superconducting correlations surviving up to the pseudogap temperature $T^*$.
-This point of view will be further supported in a separate paper \cite{Michael2}, which shows that the same model can explain the optical response and second harmonic generation experiments \cite{vonHoegen22,taherian24}.
+This point of view is further supported in a separate paper \cite{michael2025parametrically}, which shows that the same model can explain the optical response and second harmonic generation experiments \cite{vonHoegen22,taherian24}.
 The origin of the pseudogap has been under debate for decades.
 Much of the discussions has centered on anti-ferromagnetic spin fluctuations, identifying the gap as a spin gap due to some underlying resonating valence bond (RVB) scenario\cite{lee2006doping}, or suppression of spectral weight due to strong correlation near the Mott transition\cite{wu2018pseudogap}.
 Occasionally, pairing scenarios such as pair density waves have also been proposed\cite{lee2014amperean,agterberg2020physics}.
-We note that recent low-temperature local shot noise measurements with scanning tunneling microscopy (STM) have been used to infer that the large pseudogap is a pairing gap \cite{niu2024equivalence}, which aligns with the picture presented in this paper.
-The notion of local pairing surviving up to $T^*$ will clearly have a strong impact towards resolving the pseudogap puzzle.
+It is worth noting that in the RVB scenario, the pseudogap phase arises from spinon pairing or its gauge equivalence from which $d$-wave SC emerges, so that between $T_c$ and $T^*$ short-range order in the local pair phase is expected\cite{kotliar1988superexchange,lee19982,senthil2009coherence,christos2023model, christos2024emergence}.
+We also point out that recent low-temperature local shot noise measurements using scanning tunneling microscopy (STM) have been used to infer that the large energy gap ($40$ to $60$ meV) is a pairing gap~\cite{niu2024equivalence}.
+This aligns with the picture presented in this paper, as it is reasonable to expect that such a large gap would give rise to local pairing persisting to high temperatures.
+We hasten to add that the existence of local pairing does not necessarily imply that the pairing is responsible for the formation of the pseudogap.
+Nevertheless, the notion of local pairing surviving up to $T^*$ will clearly have a strong impact towards resolving the pseudogap puzzle.

-Before concluding this paper, we point out that the instability discussed here can be utilized to achieve the amplification of magnetic field in systems based on extended Josephson junctions~\cite{DeSantis_ongoing}.